banzekin/my_aliases/README.md

 ## my_aliases - Bash Alias Script
 *"a set of useful bash alias and functions compilation"*

-## What do I need to use the script?
-First you need is to get installed Linux and you should use <i>BASH</i> as default shell.

 Why BASH Shell?
 <i>Bourne Again shell</i>: Probably most advisable for beginning users while being at the same time a
 powerful tool for the advanced and professional user.
 This shell is a so-called superset of the Bourne shell,